hazhyni/01-web-afish-agriculture/README.md

-# 🌾 Agriculture WebCommerce Platform (Under Development)
+# 🌾 Agriculture WebCommerce Platform

 A simple and intuitive platform designed to connect **agriculture farmers** with **vendors**.
 The project focuses on fostering a streamlined supply chain for agricultural products, enabling better communication and business opportunities.